cognitom/riot-observable-browserify/README.md

-# riot-observer-browserify
+# riot-observable-browserify

-A minimal sample for Riot.js observer with Browserify.
+A minimal example for Riot.js observer with Browserify.

 The equivalent [jsFiddle example is here](http://jsfiddle.net/cognitom/70eguj49/).